clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/c/cd/Edmund_Kean_in_the_Character_of_Macbeth_1814_George_Henry_Harlow.jpg)

-Dramatist and writer, Douglas Jerrold was born on the 3rd of January 1803 and by 1813, profits in the theatre were down, so Jerrold aged 10 left school and went to sea, serving on the gunship Namur.
+Dramatist and writer.
+By 1813, profits in the theatre were down, so Jerrold aged 10 left school and went to sea, serving on the gunship Namur.
 His captain was Jane Austen’s brother.
-His later work as a printer, and then compositor, exposed him to the world of literature.
-He began writing plays and periodical articles.
+His later work as a printer, and then compositor, exposed him to the world of literature and he began writing plays and periodical articles.

 ## Dora Jordan (1761-1816)